-Tordon 22K® specialty herbicide (picloram) applied at 1 to 1.5 pints/A (0.25 to 0.375 lbs ai/A) provides similar control as Milestone at 5 to 7 fl oz/A. Tordon 22K may be applied any time during the growing season or fall when plants are actively growing.
+Tordon 22K® specialty herbicide applied at 1 to 1.5 pints/A (0.25 to 0.375 lbs ai/A) provides similar control as Milestone at 5 to 7 fl oz/A. Tordon 22K may be applied any time during the growing season or fall when plants are actively growing.
 Tordon 22K is a restricted use herbicide (you must have an applicator license) and cannot be applied on sites with course-textured soil and shallow groundwater.

-Transline® specialty herbicide (clopyralid) at 2/3 pint per acre (0.25 lb ai/A) provides good to excellent control of spotted knapweed for two to three years following treatment depending on site conditions and time of application.
+Transline® specialty herbicide at 2/3 pint per acre (0.25 lb ai/A) provides good to excellent control of spotted knapweed for two to three years following treatment depending on site conditions and time of application.
 The herbicide is most effective when applied during late bolt or bud stages, and least effective when applied after flowering (fall).
 The addition of 2,4-D to Transline does not improve spotted knapweed control.
-Transline at 2/3 pint per acre can be applied in coniferous forest types at this rate without causing injury to conifers.
-A forb diversity study conducted in Montana found no large declines in forb diversity caused by application of Transline® at 2/3 pint/A (Rice et al. 1997) .
+Transline at 2/3 pint per acre can be applied in coniferous forest types without causing injury to conifers.
+A field study conducted in Montana found no large declines in forb diversity caused by application of Transline® at 2/3 pint/A (Rice et al. 1997) .
 Transline cannot be applied on sites with course-textured soil and shallow groundwater.

 Dicamba at 1 lb ai/ac or 2,4-D at 1 to 2 quarts per acre (1-2 lbs ai/A) provide inconsistent results.
 These herbicides must be applied annually until the soil seed bank is depleted.
 Dicamba in combination with 2,4-D provides better control than either dicamba or 2,4-D alone.